Associate in Arts Degree

 The Associate in Arts degree (A.A.) provides a framework for understanding the disciplines and skills of a liberal arts degree, a foundation for further study at the bachelor's degree level, and an initial academic credential required for career advancement.
 The degree is awarded to students who successfully complete the equivalent of two years of undergraduate study.

 The courses completed for the degree count toward all Bachelor of Science degree programs at University College.
-Students preparing for a career in nursing are encouraged to apply for the Associate in Arts with a concentration in Health Science, and to meet with an advisor to select courses that meet admission requirements for Bachelor of Science nursing degree programs.
+Students preparing for a career in nursing are encouraged to meet with an advisor to select courses that meet admission requirements for Bachelor of Science nursing degree programs.

 required course work

 - One course in oral presentation

 - One course in numerical applications

 - One course in moral reasoning

 18 units, six units in each distribution area noted below.
 Each distribution area must include course work from at least two disciplines.
 (Courses that satisfy the numerical applications, moral reasoning and non-western culture Basic Requirements may also count toward Distribution Requirements.)

 - Natural Sciences and Mathematics

 - Natural Sciences and Mathematics: Mathematics, Biology, Chemistry, Physics, Earth and Planetary Sciences, others with authorization

 - Social Sciences: Anthropology, Economics, Political Science, Psychology, Sociology, Women and Gender Studies, others with authorization